Skip to content

 Step 3Pick Your Profile Type

-Microsoft Edge uses your choice of profile type to set up initial settings.
-Select 'Personal' for general browsing, like social media or shopping.
-Select 'Work or school' to keep job or school activities separate, such as work emails.
-Edge uses this profile choice for initial setup, allowing you to change settings later.
+Microsoft Edge uses your chosen profile type to configure initial settings.
+Select ‘Personal’ for general browsing, like social media or shopping.
+Choose ‘Work or school’ to keep job or school activities separate, such as work emails.
+Edge applies this profile choice during the initial setup, and you can change these settings later.

 Step 4Decide About Syncing Data